peterhinch/micropython-async/TUTORIAL.md

 may be employed by drivers of devices which need to be polled: the polling will be delegated to the scheduler which uses ``select`` to schedule the first stream or device driver to be ready.
-This is more efficient, and offers lower latency, than running mutliple coros each polling a device.
+This is more efficient, and offers lower latency, than running multiple coros each polling a device.

 Unfortunately I can't actually get it to work but the general idea may be found in ``io.py``.